-Not having a routine can kill motivation quicker than anything.
-It’s hard to stay motivated when you don’t have a schedule to follow.
-Understand that routine is different for everyone — a routine that works for you isn’t necessarily going to work for your best friend or significant other.
+Not having a routine can kill motivation faster than anything.
+It’s hard to stay motivated when you don’t have any structure.
+Know that routine is different for everyone.
+For example, a routine that works for you won't necessarily work for your best friend or significant other.
 We’re highly unique individuals and all have different needs, as well as different schedules.

 Here’s a secret.
 The most successful individuals don’t just set schedules, but they also create routine rituals that allow them to realize their deepest dreams.

-Ask yourself what kind of routine might work best for you.
-Maybe it’s creating a mindful morning routine can help you tackle the rest of your day with ease.
-Maybe it’s scheduling an hour before bed each night to devote to learning a new language.
+Think about what kind of routine might work best for you.
+Maybe creating a mindful morning routine can help you tackle the rest of your day with ease.
+Maybe it’s scheduling an hour before bed each night that’s devoted to learning a new language.
 It could be getting up 30 minutes earlier to get in a 20 minute run each morning to help you train for that upcoming 5K.

-Regardless of the routine you create, make sure it’s one that works for you.
-Once you start a routine that feels right, you likely won’t need much motivation to keep it going.
+No matter the routine you create, make sure it’s one that works for you.
+Once you start a routine that feels like a great fit, you likely won’t need much motivation to keep it going.
 Getting started is the hardest part.

 2. Set Reasonable Goals

-When activating your motivation, it’s important to dream big, but set reasonable goals.
-No matter how motivated you are to lose weight, save money, write that book or run a marathon, setting small, reasonable goals is the ticket to success.
+It’s important to dream big but also set reasonable goals when activating your motivation.
+No matter how motivated you are to lose weight, save money, write that book or run a marathon, setting small, attainable goals is the key to success.

-Say you want to write that book.
+Say you want to finally write a book.
 Rather than setting a goal of completing it in the next six months, set small goals that will help you get there.
 Set a goal of completing the outline first.
-Once that’s done, make another goal.
+Once that’s completed, set another goal.
 Maybe it’s writing the first chapter in the next two weeks.
-This goal can be broken down even further by making a goal to write the first chapter for two hours a day for two weeks until it’s completed.
-Go back to tip #1 and pick a time that works for you to do this and commit to getting it done.
+This goal can be broken down even more by making a goal to write the first chapter for two hours a day for two weeks until it’s completed.
+Go back to tip #1 and choose a time that works for you to do this and commit to getting it done.

 When we set reasonable goals, we’re much more likely to have the motivation to follow through on them.
-Big goals are great, but it’s by accomplishing little goals along the way that we achieve these big goals and realize our deepest dreams.
+Big goals are great, but accomplishing little goals along the way is how we achieve these big goals and realize our deepest dreams.

 3. Embrace a Positive Mindset

-The power of positivity is real, and it’s mandatory for maximizing your motivation.
-No one is positive 24/7.
-Life happens and some circumstances can negatively affect your attitude and motivation to succeed.
+The power of positivity is real, and it’s essential for maximizing your motivation.
+No one is positive all the time.
+Life happens and some situations can negatively impact your attitude and motivation to succeed.
 We have the power to choose our thoughts, though.
 We can’t control what happens to us, but we can control our reaction to these things.

 Let’s say you want to lose 20 pounds.
-Instead of listening to your inner critic that tells you how hard it is to lose weight or how unsatisfied you are with your present appearance, do your best to embrace a positive mindset instead.
+Instead of listening to your inner critic that tells you how hard it is to lose weight or how unsatisfied you are with how you currently feel, do your best to embrace a positive mindset instead.
 Keep the self-talk positive by reaffirming things like, “I am one day closer to my ideal weight” or “I love myself and am confident I will lose 20 pounds.”

 Remember these words of Mahatma Gandhi: